GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

           cursor: pointer;
         }
         ```
-    1. Format modal-content, the box that will hold the original photo and caption.
+    1. Format `modal-content`, the box that will hold the original photo and caption.

         ```css
         div.modal-content {